Reinhold Marxhausen: Swede Goehner's Farm and Hughes Brothers art events

-The Tour
+Tour

 In 1971, sponsored by the Aid Association for Lutherans (AAL) and Concordia Teachers College, Marxhausen took his family on a year-long tour of the United States to lead workshops at churches and schools.
 Leading religious workshops was something Reinhold had been testing out for a while at Saint John's Lutheran church in Seward.
 He credited Pastor Leonard Heidemann from Saint John for allowing him to meld art and Christianity into a worship service that he would later use on tour.
 The "Artist at Large" tour was completed in four segments of the United States: northwest, northeast, southeast and southwest.
 During this time, Marxhausen led hundreds of workshops and was featured on several TV and radio broadcasts.
 His family spent the entire year traveling and living out of their Winnebago.
 His main goal was to create a ministry to help people to experience and understand art as well as to break the stereotyping of artists in the art world.

 Artist-in-residence

 Reinhold Marxhausen's involvement with Bankers Life Nebraska (now Ameritas) in 1973 was another milestone in his life.
 It began at an arts seminar hosted by the Business Committee for Arts (BCA) at the Sheldon Memorial Art Gallery in Lincoln, Nebraska.
-During the program, Marxhausen presented his "How to See" slide show that he had previously honed during the AAL tour.
+During the program, Marxhausen presented his "How to See" slide show that he had honed during the AAL tour.
 A Bankers Life Nebraska's director of advertising was in the audience and enjoyed Marx's presentation.
 The director was looking for a new way the company could better support the arts and soon Reinhold was retained by the company as artist-in-residence.
 His first act as artist-in-residence was to create a "How to See" slideshow show for their employees based on what he found around their home office.
 Former Poet Laureate Consultant in Poetry Ted Kooser, who was working at the office at that time, mentioned the impact this slideshow had upon his life in a lecture titled “Out of the Ordinary”.
-Bankers Life Nebraska also helped sponsor three movies: "A Time to See", "Findings", and "Time Lines".
+Bankers Life Nebraska also helped sponsor three films: A Time to See, Findings, and Time Lines.
 By the 1980s, his popularity and presentations were such a success that Bankers Life Nebraska began scheduling him on tours around the United States to present his thoughts on art and perception.
 This program was titled "Do you see what I see?" and it was heavily promoted because of the attention it gave to Bankers Life Nebraska.
 His enlightening personality and artistic perspective won over his crowds during these travels.